AlphaChaosCTF/alphachaosctf.github.io/_posts/picoctf-2018/2020-11-25-caesar-cipher-2.md

 ### Challenge Solution

-This challenge could be done by hand using the ascii table provided in the hint.Again a more efficient method is to use our earlier recommend tool to solve it for us.
+This challenge could be done by hand using the ascii table provided in the hint.
+Again a more efficient method is to use our earlier recommended tool to solve it for us.
 So let's look at `Cyberchef` again to solve this one.

 We have to rotate though each of the possible 94 values to find the correct rotational value used.